FoalTS/foal/docs/basics/controllers-&-controller-factories.md

 ## Responding with special status or headers

-You may return an `HttpResponse` in a pre-hook or in a controller method.
-This will stop the execution of the pre-hooks and the controller method and the returned value will be assigned to `ctx.response`.
-It may be read or modified in a post-hook.
-This response is then used as the request response.
+You may return an `HttpResponse` in a hook or in a controller method.
+This will stop the execution of the hooks and the controller method and the returned value will be used as the request response.

 `abstract class HttpResponseSuccess` (2xx):
 - `class HttpResponseOK` (200)